 As a mere webcam, the Razer Kiyo impresses.
 It offers up to 1080p resolution at 30 fps and an autofocus component that comes in handy when moving closer to the cam or adjusting its position.
 The Kiyo is also compatible with Streamlabs tools, OBS, XSplit, and other popular platforms for customizing your streaming setup just the way you like.

 But the real draw here is the light ring circling the webcam to provide extra illumination.
 The 5600K light is easily adjustable via the bezel — simply twist it like adjusting a camera lens to control the brightness levels.
 It's designed to work well in low-light settings when necessary.

-Theis an ideal choice for cosmetics streaming given you need top-quality illumination around your face to stream high-quality content.
+The Razer Kiyo is an ideal choice for beauty influencers given you need top-quality illumination around your face to stream high-quality content.
 It also works well for any detailed streaming where you plan to show product details close to the webcam for unboxings, technical instructions, etc.

 Why should you buy this?
-It offers great 4K image quality at the low price of $33.
+It offers great HD image quality at a low price of $30.